arbor-sim/arbor/doc/tutorial/single_cell_recipe.rst

 The recipe
 ----------

-The :class:`arbor.single_cell_model` of the previous example created a :class:`arbor.recipe` under the hood, and abstracted away the details so we were unaware of its existence.
+The :class:`arbor.single_cell_model` of the previous example creates a :class:`arbor.recipe` under the hood, and abstracts away a few details that you may want control over in more complex simulations.
+Let's go into which we need to go into so we were unaware of its existence.

 Creating an analogous recipe starts with creating a class that inherits from :class:`arbor.recipe` and overrides and implements some of :class:`arbor.recipe` methods.
 Not all methods